Albumin Urine Test

 - Finish urinating into the toilet or

-- Carefully replace the lid on the cup and return it to the
+- Carefully replace the lid on the cup.
+Return the cup to the

 lab.
-If you are collecting the urine at home and cannot get it to the lab in an
+If you are collecting the urine at home and can't get it to the lab in an

 hour, refrigerate it.